In this cute winter craft, you’ll use Mod Podge and dollar store supplies to decorate snowflake votives. So easy and inexpensive!

 I used a decorative pie plate, some batting, and plastic chained beads to accessorize my centerpiece.
 Easy!

-If you like these snowflake votives, check out this winter scene cylinder vase decor:
+If you like these snowflake votives, check out these DIY winter village vases: